zimmermannlowbrass/i-heart-mta/README.md

     -Dashboard/All Subway Stops-

 In this section, a user can see all the subway routes and all of their station stops in order.
 This section is similar to the one on the sign in page and can be used as a reference guide for users.

---- TODO ---
-Front End:
-In Past Trips in dashboard, offer a filter option

-Back End:
-Check and make sure that there are not other usernames with same username